wix-incubator/react-native-controllers/README.md

 ### Step 1 - Update AppDelegate

 Since `react-native-controllers` takes over the skeleton of your app, we're first going to change how React Native is invoked in `AppDelegate.m`.
-In XCode, change your AppDelegate to look like this:
+In Xcode, change your AppDelegate to look like this:

 ```objc
 #import "AppDelegate.h"